 CDW/LDW is usually an optional feature, however, a few companies require renters to purchase this waiver.
-Determine whether or not you need CDW/LDW before you arrive at the rental counter (check your own automobile insurance policy) and consider how much this CDW/LDW may increase the daily rental rate (CDW/LDW costs range from $8 - $12 per day).
-In some cases, you may find a special rate for a larger car which already includes CDW/LDW.
+Determine whether or not you need CDW/LDW before you arrive at the rental counter (check your own automobile insurance policy) and consider how much this CDW/LDW may increase the daily rental rate (CDW/LDW costs range from $8 – $12 per day).
+In some cases, you may find a special rate for a larger car that already includes CDW/LDW.
 In the long run, the larger car may be less expensive than the economy car with additional CDW/LDW costs.

-Also, some credit card companies offer CDW/LDW insurance as a card holder benefit.
+Also, some credit card companies offer CDW/LDW insurance as a cardholder benefit.
 Be sure to read the fine print on these agreements (as well as on car rental agreements!)
-Usually the protection afforded by credit card companies could be supplemental to your own insurance.
+Usually, the protection afforded by credit card companies could be supplemental to your own insurance.
 Therefore, if you get in an accident, your own insurance will cover the repair costs up to its maximum and then the credit card company will cover the difference.
 As a result, your own car insurance rates may be affected.

 Personal Accident Insurance (PAI)